thomhines/interactive-media-i/Day 12.md

 1. **Make HTML, Start CSS**

 	Using your annotated comps and the site template from our blog's Resources page, create your HTML.
 You can use placeholder text, but put in real text wherever possible.
-At this point, don't worry about layout or style.
-Just make sure that your HTML is well structured and will give you a good foundation to work with when we jump into CSS next week!
+By next week you'll want your HTML finished and a good chunk of your CSS done.
+We don't have class on Wednesday, so let's make our time count!

 2. **Make a "home page" for your PSU web space**

 	Create an index.html file to put in your public_html folder on the web server.
 It doesn't have to be styled--you can if you want--but make sure that all of the sites you've made until now are represented on this page and that each link works.
 Mine looks like this: [http://web.pdx.edu/~thines/](http://web.pdx.edu/~thines/) .
-It took me about 30 seconds to make that, and that's all you have to spend to make your's too.
+It took me about 30 seconds to make that, and that's all you have to spend to make yours too.

+3. **Do CSS Diner**

+	Do all the exercises at [CSS Diner](http://flukeout.github.io/) and post a screenshot of the final page to the blog.
+Don't worry; it's fun!